 Working closely with Brigham Young University’s Engineering Department, our founder Verlyn Harris worked with their professors and students with uniquely specific requirements for a human-powered drill to access aquifers up to 250 feet below the earth’s surface, in order to bring clean drinking water to those in need, in remote regions of the world.
 After many attempts and trials as shown in the pictures below, a successful prototype of the human-powered Drill was completed.

 The Human-Powered Drill

 The Human-Powered Drill In Action

-We are currently focused on delivering drills and educating local drill teams, which puts local villagers to work.
+We are currently focused on educating local drill teams, which puts local villagers to work.
 And, ultimately, we will implement our unique Perpetual Water Fund program, which will assist in funding as many wells as needed, while growing the local economy.

 We believe this human-powered drill is the best conduit to fulfill the desires that so many people and organizations have in wanting to give back, and to help the poor and suffering in our world with one of life’s most essential needs—clean water.
 At Hearts and Hands for Humanity, we see ourselves as part of the solution to ease the burdens of those that suffer from scarce and contaminated water.